conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 CircleCI (Linux, OSX)
 ----------------------
-CircleCI is a container-based CI service that conda-forge uses to build Linux packages.
+`CircleCI <https://circleci.com>`_ is a container-based CI service that conda-forge uses to build Linux packages.
 It can optionally build OSX packages.

 Linux builds are identical to those on Azure as both are built inside Docker containers.

-Using Circle for both Linux and OSX ....................................
+Using CircleCI for both Linux and OSX ....................................

 To use CircleCI for OSX, add the following to ``conda-forge.yml`` in the root of the feedstock.